tapiwachamb/Customer_Churn/README.md

 ```

 ## Business Logic (Solving the problem)
-In a churn model, often the reward of true positives is way different than the cost of false positives.
+- In a churn model, often the reward of true positives is way different than the cost of false positives.
 Let’s use the following assumptions:
-$1,000 voucher will be offered to all the customers identified as churn (True Positive + False Positive);
+- A $1,000 voucher will be offered to all the customers identified as churn (True Positive + False Positive);
-If we are able to stop the churn, we will gain $5,000 in customer lifetime value.
+- If we are able to stop the churn, we will gain $5,000 in customer lifetime value.
+- Comparing the 2 models
 ![App Screenshot](https://github.com/tapiwachamb/Customer_Churn/blob/main/Logic.png)
 ## Custom Metrics
 - custom fuction in pycaret